Basavarajsm2102/MLOPS-proj-2/README.md

 ### 6. MongoDB Cluster Creation
 - From the **Create a Cluster** screen, select the **M0** service (free tier) and keep other settings as default.
 - Click **Create Deployment** to initialize the cluster.
-  ☁️ Your MongoDB cluster is now ready!
+  ☁️ Your MongoDB cluster is now ready for the pipeline!

 ---